Play powers CX

 “People have always been taking quizzes, but before social media you were doing it for yourself, but now they are specifically for performance.
 Here, part of the point is to share it, to feel “who you are” by how you share who you are.”

-Digital properties may be the only experience you have with a brand, so make this a playground for them to engage with your brand.
+Digital properties may be the only experience you have of a brand, so make this a playground for them to engage with your brand.

-When you play with an emotion - a great video, a meme, a colourful animation; you may directly or indirectly increase a level of interaction with a particular product or service.
+When you play with an emotion - an eye catching video, a meme, a colourful animation; you may directly or indirectly increase a level of interaction with a particular product or service.